At a glance

-Salsa Digital worked with the Department of Premier and Cabinet (DPC) to bring DPC’s vision of a Single Digital Presence (SDP) for Victoria to life.
+Salsa Digital worked with the (DPC) to bring DPC’s vision of a Single Digital Presence (SDP) for Victoria to life.
 DPC is responsible for several elements of Victoria’s digital engagement, including vic.gov.au, data.vic.gov.au and engage.vic.gov.au.
-(The Engage website was recently recognised as one of only two finalists in the global GovCX Awards — read our blog on the Awards for more information.)
+(The Engage website was recently recognised as one of only two finalists in the global GovCX Awards — for more information.)

 DPC knew there were significant problems with the way websites had been built across the Victorian Government, with most sites being built on an ad-hoc basis.
 The result was over 900 vic.gov.au domains (plus an unknown number of sites on .com, com.au, etc. domains), built using different content management systems (CMSs), on different platforms and often with a very different look and feel.
 DPC described this fragmentation as a ‘technology debt’ with significant implications on costs, efficiencies and cybersecurity.

 DPC wanted a unified approach for Victorian Government, a whole-of-government digital platform, and put the Single Digital Presence (SDP) project out to tender.

 DPC identified two requirements: